-Trump Foreign Budget: HIV Prevention Wins, U.N.
+Trump Foreign Budget: HIV Prevention Spared, U.N.
 And Others Lose Big

 Aid

-Trump Foreign Budget: HIV Prevention Wins, U.N.
+Trump Foreign Budget: HIV Prevention Spared, U.N.
 And Others Lose Big

 In the introduction to his proposed federal budget, President Donald Trump states clearly that he plans to spend far less abroad and on international issues than did previous administrations.